react-native-community/vscode-react-native-directory/README.md

 1. Make sure you have [Bun](https://bun.sh/docs/installation) installed.
 1. Checkout the repository locally.
-1. Run the following commands to install dependencies, compile source and prepare extension package file:
+1. Run the following commands to install dependencies, compile the source, and prepare the extension package file:

    ```sh
    bun install && bun compile && bun package
    ```
 1. In VS Code:
    * Navigate to the **"Extensions"** pane (<kbd>Ctrl/Cmd+Shift+X</kbd>).
    * Click **"More"** button (three dots in the right corner of header) and select **"Install from VSIX"**.
-   * Select VSIX file which has been created in third step inside the checkout root directory.
+   * Select the VSIX file that was created in third step inside the checkout root directory.

 ## 📝 Contributing